sharathdaniel/lint-format-commit/README.md

 ***

 Finally restart VS Code.
-Now type some invalid css code, see if the warnings are showing up in **Problems** panel.
+Open your project and type some invalid code in css/scss file, see if the warnings are showing up in **Problems** panel.
 Try to commit this file, the process will not complete as it contains invalid code.

 ***